universal-model/universal-model-svelte/docs/API.md

     useState(id: string, subStates: SubState[]): Writable<SubState>[]

-return reactive sub-state(s) for Svelte component with given id and given sub-state(s) **NOTE #1** If you call only getState() and forget to call useState(), your view won't be reactive and does not update.
+returns reactive sub-state(s) for Svelte component with given id and given sub-state(s)

+**NOTE #1** If you call only getState() and forget to call useState(), your view won't be reactive and does not update.

 **NOTE #2** Each Svelte component instance must be its own unique id given as first argument.

 ### Store::useSelectors

     useSelectors(id: string, selectors: ComputedRef[]): Writable<ComputedRef>[]

-return reactive selectors for Svelte component with given id and given selectors **NOTE #1** If you call only getSelectors() and forget to call useSelectors(), your view won't be reactive and does not update.
+returns reactive selectors for Svelte component with given id and given selectors

+**NOTE #1** If you call only getSelectors() and forget to call useSelectors(), your view won't be reactive and does not update.

 **NOTE #2** Each Svelte component instance must be its own unique id given as first argument.